cyanskies/another-toml-cpp/README.md

-# another-toml-cpp
+# Another TOML
-Another TOML is a cpp parser and writer for TOML v1.0
+Another TOML is a cpp parser and writer for TOML v1.0.
+Another TOML passes the tests at `BurntSushi/toml-test`.

+Another TOML can be used to parse a read toml files without exceptions, as long as you call the functions to confirm that nodes are valid and the expected kind of toml element or value type.

 ## Usage
 The examples in this section are used to read this example toml file